 - Where to eat when visiting COSI

-Before you go: The #1 piece of advice for visiting COSI
+Before you go: The #1 tip for visiting COSI

 Because COSI’s offerings are so diverse — spanning 300 yards of exhibit space and three theaters — realizing what’s a priority for you is the most important thing you can do before you go.